balenaltd/handbook/Setting-up-the-Development-Environment.md

     npm install
     fig kill img && fig rm -f img && fig up -d img

-After this, you should now be able to pick from a list of dummy devices.

 Some containers pick up changes automatically (for example if they're running `nodemon`).
-Some need to be manually kicked again using step 4 of the steps above.
+Some need to be manually kicked again using `fig kill...`.

 **Note**: There appears to be some sort of issue between the host and Vagrant.
-If you accidentally do an `npm install` from you host machine rather than from inside the vagrant Devenv (which won't work, as it relies on the setup in the VM), attempting to then carry out `npm install` from vagrant can halt and never respond (has been seen whilst attempting for the `resin-api` repo).
-Doing an `npm cache clear` doesn't seem to work, but kill the VM, wiping the repo source and starting again does seem to.
+If you accidentally do an `npm install` from your host machine rather than from inside the vagrant Devenv (which won't work, as it relies on the setup in the VM), attempting to then carry out `npm install` from vagrant can halt and never respond (has been seen whilst attempting for the `resin-api` repo).
+Doing an `npm cache clear` doesn't seem to work, but `destroy`ing the VM, wiping the repo source directory (eg. `src/api`) and starting again does seem to.

-# Userful CLI Tools
+# Useful CLI Tools

 You can use: